 Also, the amount of voltage amplitude an EMG sensor records depends on the muscle contraction strength.
 In other words, the stronger the muscle contraction, the more muscles activate, thus generating a higher voltage amplitude.

-Interestingly, placing electrodes near muscle groups can help you record EMG activities or signals.
+Interestingly, electrodes near muscle groups can help you record EMG activities or signals.
 When muscles activate, it decreases the muscle length and allows the skin and electrodes to move.
 As a result, the electrodes record the electrical activity or signals of the active muscle fibers when contracting.

 Types of EMG Sensors